-The Stelline Foundation presents Steven Scott.
-Odyssey.
-Light Color Time, the first retrospective solo exhibition - curated by Lisa Hockemeyer - dedicated to the last 25 years of Steven Scott's artistic career.
-His artistic research revolves around the rich complexity of the elements of light, colour and time that interact with space and with the people present.
-Scott's innate understanding of the elements of light, colour and time, and how humans absorb and relate to sensory stimulation within closed or open spaces, owes much to his previous experiences in the world of the performing arts.
+Fondazione Stelline presents, Steven Scott.
+Odyssey Light Colour Time, the first retrospective solo exhibition – curated by Lisa Hockemeyer – dedicated to the last 25 years of Steven Scott‘s artistic career.
+His artistic research revolves around the rich complexity of the elements of light, color and time interacting with space and the people present.
+Scott’s innate understanding of the elements of light, color and time, and how humans absorb and relate to sensory stimulation within confined or open spaces, owes much to his previous experiences in the world of performing arts.

-An exhibition that also highlights the potential for sustainability and innovation brought by some of the latest lighting technologies and their suggestive power when applied to light art.
-Scott's works alter entire environments and trigger multiple sensory stimuli in the viewer, challenging the way in which human beings relate to spaces and to themselves.
+An exhibition that also highlights the potential for sustainability and innovation brought by some of the latest lighting technologies and their evocative power when applied to light art.
+Scott’s works alter entire environments and trigger multiple sensory stimuli in the viewer, challenging the way humans relate to spaces and themselves.

-The exhibition ends with Triptych in 2022 (50 '), a video art installation inspired by the poetic music of the American composer Robert Ashley.
-Like Ashley's fascinating poetry, the work emphasizes the organic and spontaneous and the arbitrary and momentary atmosphere of the present, encapsulating the concept of passing time.
-Triptych connects art and real life and takes the visitor back to Scott's early artistic years, strongly inspired by the New York art scene of the late 70's and 80's.
+The exhibition concludes with the world premiere screening of Triptych of 2022 (50′), a video art installation inspired by the poetic music of American composer Robert Ashley.
+Like Ashley’s charming poem, the work emphasizes the arbitrary and momentary atmosphere of the present, encapsulating the concept of time passing.
+Triptychlinks art and real life and takes the visitor back to Scott’s early artistic years, heavily inspired by the New York art scene of the late 1970s and 1980s.

-The exhibition is accompanied by a large monograph Steven Scott Odyssey Light Color Time, published by Hirmer Verlag (2022, 256 pages, 350 color illustrations), with the main essay written by curator Lisa Hockemeyer and contributions by Ole Nørlyng, Søren Risager-Hansen and Steven Scott.
+Accompanying the exhibition is the large monograph Steven Scott Odyssey Light Colour Time, published by Hirmer Verlag (2022, 256 pages, 350 color illustrations), with the main essay by editor Lisa Hockemeyer and contributions by Ole Nørlyng, Søren Risager-Hansen and Steven Scott.

-Steven Scott, born in London in 1955, is a light artist who lives and works in Copenhagen.
-After an extensive and award-winning career in scenography for some of the world's leading opera, ballet and contemporary dance companies, Scott turned his attention to light art about 25 years ago.
-His artistic debut was marked by a group exhibition at the Central Institute for Art History ZI in Munich, Germany in 1997, where he joined artists Jon Groom and the late Andreas Horlitz to celebrate the 50th anniversary of the Institute.
-Since then he has exhibited extensively in galleries, and museums and public spaces throughout Europe, mainly in Denmark, Germany, the UK and Italy, including Grossetti Arte and Bocconi University in Milan (2014-16).
+Steven Scott,born in London in 1955, is a light artist who lives and works in Copenaghen.
+After an extensive and award-winning career in set design for some of the world’s leading opera, ballet and contemporary dance companies, Scott turned his attention to the art of light about 25 years ago.
+His artistic debut was marked by a group exhibition at the Central Institute for Art History ZI in Munich, Germany, in 1997, where he joined artists Jon Groom and Andreas Horlitz to celebrate the Institute’s 50th anniversary.
+Since then he has exhibited widely in galleries and museums and public spaces throughout Europe, mainly in Denmark, Germany, the UK and Italy, including Grossetti Arte and the Bocconi University of Milan (2014-16).